 Puerto Rico on track to achieve 100% renewable energy by 2050: Federal study

 The PR100 study, a two-year federal government research project, has found that has more potential for than it needs to reach its goal of 100% renewable energy by 2050.
-The study's report, released on Monday, revealed that many residents prefer “distributed energy” such as rooftop panels.
+The study's report, released on Monday, revealed that many residents prefer “distributed energy” such as panels.

 “We were able to prove that these systems are resilient to hurricane winds, and they can provide pretty fast power, within hours after a storm,” says Agustín Carbó, Director of the Department of Energy's Puerto Rico Grid Modernization and Recovery Team.
-He says the current system of fewer, centralized and larger power plants takes longer to restore across the island, especially in remote and mountainous regions.
+He says the current system of fewer, centralized and larger power plants takes longer to restore electricity across the island, especially in remote and mountainous regions.

-The National Renewable Energy Laboratory of the DOE, with funding from the Federal Emergency Management Agency, is studying options to transition Puerto Rico to 100% renewable energy by 2050, with the goal of building a more resilient electricity system that can withstand future storms, which are expected to be bigger and more powerful due to climate change.
-The plan includes transitioning away from imported fossil fuels and making electricity more affordable by installing combined with battery storage, with four different scenarios modeled to meet Puerto Rico's targets.
+The National Renewable Energy Laboratory of the DOE, with from the Federal Emergency Management Agency, is studying options to transition Puerto Rico to 100% renewable energy by 2050, with the goal of building a more resilient electricity system that can withstand future storms, which are expected to be bigger and more powerful due to climate change.
+The plan includes transitioning away from imported fossil fuels and making electricity more affordable by installing rooftop combined with battery storage, with four different scenarios modeled to meet Puerto Rico's targets.
 These include installing distributed energy on buildings, focusing on critical services, prioritizing deployment in remote and low-to-moderate income households, and installing solar panels on as many rooftops as possible.
 The study is expected to be completed by the end of this year, and the authors say that the island needs more utility-scale electricity generation even before all those solar panels can be installed.

 “Significant additional generation capacity is obviously needed immediately to improve reliability, which is an issue that all of us in Puerto Rico have been struggling (with) after Hurricane Maria and Fiona,” says Carbó, who formerly chaired the Puerto Rico Energy Commission.
 He says fossil fuels will still be needed in the short-term while the island works to meet its 100% renewable goal.